mswimmer/2021.elbsides.de/team.md

 Coming from a non-technical background, Dagmar brings her knowledge of event organization to Elbsides.
 Through previous experiences in professional stage management / production for theatre in the UK and US, as well as Sci-Fi conventions in Germany, she teamed up with her husband Morton to organize events for the computer security industry, Bsides Munich being among them.
 Having lived and worked in a variety of countries, she enjoys traveling the globe and going to the theater.

-## Rebekka ##

-As the second non-techie Rebekka’s professional focus is on urban development, and social aspects of urban society.
-Since connected systems become more and more integrated into everyone’s life, data protection as well as information security are relevant to her professional life.

 ## Hendrik ##